parisdalas/Slice-crc/README.md

 ## What is Slice?

-Slice CRC is a Windows app that bundles five media tools into a single window.
+Slice CRC is a Windows app that bundles several media tools into a single window.
 Everything runs **locally** with a built-in media engine — your files never get uploaded anywhere, and most tools work completely offline.

 It's built for people who want quick, no-nonsense media editing without throwing their files at a cloud service.

 ---

-## The five tools
+## The tools

 ### 🎵 MP3 Cutter
 Cut songs on a real waveform.
 Mark multiple sections to keep or remove, drag the handles, scrub the playhead, and export one clean MP3 with seamless joins.